 Cornstarch: For absorbing moisture – help cleaning poopy bottoms.
 To stop bleeding of the nails when cut too short

-Eye Dropper: For giving medicine
+Eye Dropper: For giving medicine or sugar syrup to weak animals

 Flea Comb: For obvious reasons.